 Laity who are interested in formalized training and certification for their ministry roles may consider certification through Lay Servant Ministries.
 There are four different certifications available.
 A person may seek to become a Certified Lay Servant, a Certified Lay Speaker, a Certified Lay Minister, or a Hispanic Lay Missioner.
-Download this helpful chart summarizing three certifications and the steps required for each.
-Watch the video on this page to learn more.

 Visit this web page to learn more about the Hispanic Lay Missioner program.

 Visit the following pages to learn more about different lay servant ministry options.

 After reviewing the material on this web page, if you are feeling called to pursue certification in lay ministry please discuss this calling with your pastor or district lay leader.
 You will want to discern which track you are feeling called to explore: certified lay servant, lay speaker, lay minister, or Hispanic Lay Missioner.

 Once you have discerned your specific calling, please contact:

 - In the PNW Conference, the Conference Committee on Certified Lay Ministry – Rev. Sheila Miranda, email@example.com

 - In the Alaska Conference, the District Committee on Lay Servant Ministries – David Means, firstname.lastname@example.org